Vluuks/AndroidPractice/Week2/Lab/README.md

 Of course, these getter and setter methods need to be created for the other properties as well.

-➡️ **Exercise 2.1:** *Add the getter and setter for the name property to the class and create the getters and setters for the other properties in the `Student` class.*
+➡️ **Exercise 2.1:** *Inside `StudentTest.java`, add the getter and setter for the name property to the class and create the getters and setters for the other properties in the `Student` class.*

 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.